hyperledgendary/fabric-peer-proxy/README.md

 ## Future

-Making this work with "normal" chaincode could be useful!
+Making this work with "normal" chaincode, or with a client app could be useful.

 ## Misc